Training and fine-tuning

 print(f"Collected {len(runs)} conversation records")

-Step 2: Export as Training Data
+Step 2: Export as training data

 from sagewai.tools.ml import export_training_corpus